 You'll make great smoked turkey when you bone up on these turkey smoking tips.
 Learn about brine, seasoning your turkey, and cooking turkeys in your smoker or on your grill.

 Smoked turkey is very popular, especially during the holiday season.
 There are lots of interesting recipes for brines, marinades and turkey dry rubs - finding variety is not a problem.
 But even seasoned with just salt and pepper, a properly smoked turkey will taste great.

-Turkey comes out great when smoked at 275-300 degrees, so well that there's really no need to cook it low and slow.
+Turkey turns out great when smoked at 275-300 degrees, so well that there's really no need to cook it low and slow.
 I've had trouble reaching the higher smoker temperature in my vertical electric water smoker, but I found that if I kept the water pan empty I got better results.

 Use a good remote thermometer to monitor the turkey internal temperature.
 If you just have one, use it in the breast.
-Better yet, use two...one in the breast and the second in one of the thighs.
+Better yet, use two, one in the breast and the second in one of the thighs.

 Thaw frozen turkeys in the refrigerator, over several days.
 It can take up to 5 days to thaw a big one.
 Alternatively, thaw the turkey in a sink full or cooler full of cold water.
 Don't allow the water to rise above 40 degrees.
 And never thaw a turkey at room temperature.

 Once thawed, trim off fat deposits and remove the giblets, neck and whatnot from the body cavity and from under the neck skin.
 Rinse well, inside and out.
 Separate the skin from the breast area.

 The breast meat will brine more thoroughly, and you'll be able to rub dry seasonings directly on the meat.
 After seasoning, re-position the skin and secure with a few toothpicks.